 Georgie Webb of the RHS, said, “Due to their conical shape, bras are ideal containers for turning into hanging baskets, and if you sew two together, you have what is best described as a ‘hanging bra-sket’.
 Once filled with compost you can grow salad leaves, herbs, alpine strawberries and even tumbling cherry tomatoes in them; the bigger the bra the more you can grow.
 But the serious message behind the ‘bra-skets’ is that you do not need a lot of space or even a lot of money to start growing your own food – just a bit of imagination.”

-Visitors to the RHS Chelsea Flower Show back in May were be able to place their spare (clean) undergarments in a ‘laundry basket’ located at the Show, while those who did not make it in person are asked to post their clean briefs and bras to GYO/Bras, RHS, 80 Vincent Square, London, SW1P 2PE.
+Visitors to the RHS Chelsea Flower Show were be able to place their spare (clean) undergarments in a ‘laundry basket’ located at the Show.

 Buy Organic